Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profle.md

 1. Identification of relevant metabolizing enzymes, transport proteins, and protein binding partners for the compound of interest (_your internal research or literature_)

-2. Determination of organ and tissue specific distribution of protein concentrations (PK-Sim® supports this task with an in-built database)
+2. Determination of organ and tissue specific distribution of protein concentrations (PK-Sim® supports this task with a built-in database)

 3. Identification of cellular location of proteins (_your internal research or literature_)